1975 FENDER JAZZ BASS

 The neck plate continued to transition from a four bolt F Series with black plastic gasket to a three bolt F Series with tilt adjust and no gasket.
 Both versions can be found on 1975 Jazz basses.
 The truss rod adjustment continued to transition from the neck butt to the headstock bullet shaped.
 Both versions of truss rod positioning can be found on 1975 Jazz basses.
 During the year the ground wire route underneath the bridge changed from larger oval shaped to a small hole.

 Serial numbers ranged from roughly 589000 to 690000 although there are many overlapping exceptions.
-For more precise dating cross reference the serial number with the instrument's neck butt, pickup and pot codes.
+For more precise dating, cross reference the serial number with the instrument's neck butt stamp, pickup stamp and potentiometer codes.